Ultimate Marvel: Creation

-Mark Millar signs a TPB of The Ultimates.
+Mark Millar signs a hardcover copy of The Ultimates.

 The idea for the Ultimate imprint was developed by Bill Jemas.
 A lawyer who had worked mainly at the collectible-trading-card industry before that point, he had little interaction with the production of comic books.
 In his perspective, the main problem of Marvel Comics was that it was "publishing stories that were all but impossible for teens to read — and unaffordable, to boot".
 He worked on an idea given by a CEO of the Wizard magazine: reboot the heroes to their original character premise.
 Marvel's editor-in-chief Joe Quesada preferred to start an imprint with new heroes, but accepted Jemas' proposal.
 The working title for the imprint at that point was "Ground Zero".
 Unlike previous reboots, there was no in-story explanation for the existence of the imprint, and the standard comic books were still being published, unaffected by the new project.
 Thus, Ultimate Spider-Man would contain the stories of a new teenager Spider-Man starting his career, and the usual Spider-Man titles would still contain the stories of the adult Spider-Man with nearly forty years worth of continuity.

 Quesada then hired Brian Michael Bendis, an artist from indie publishers, for the first comic book of the imprint, Ultimate Spider-Man.
 One of the previous auditioners had made a word-by-word rewrite of the Amazing Fantasy #15 comic (the debut of Spider-Man), in a modern setting.
 Bendis preferred to avoid that writing style completely.
 Instead, he changed the narration style, so that it resembled a TV series more than a classic superhero comic book.
 There were no thought bubbles or long expositions, and the first issue did not feature any superhero costume.
 Jemas tried to bring more notice into the comic book by distributing it at chain stores like Payless Shoes and Walmart.
 The sales rose, and the comic book was acclaimed by critics.
 The art was created by Mark Bagley, known for his work on Spider-Man and Venom stories in the 1990s.
 The Bendis/Bagley partnership of 111 consecutive issues made their partnership one of the longest in American comic book history, and the longest run by a Marvel creative team, beating out Stan Lee and Jack Kirby on Fantastic Four.